datnguyen92/my-profile/README.md

 -	Integrate with other third party services such as Facebook, Google and Songkick.
 -	Play Store: https://play.google.com/store/apps/details?id=com.nmng
 - App Store: https://itunes.apple.com/vn/app/new-music-and-gigs/id1102778296?mt=8

-### Cognito CRM (React Native)
-**Cognito** is a very fresh CRM system specified for Vietnam local market which helps to boost the marketing and sales process much faster than any other mediums by automation.
-Recently, the need of mobile app arises in order to assist sales to follow and keep track of their customers.
--	User React Native combined with Redux which helps to manage states of different components.
--	Besides, a more scalable and easy-to-maintain structure is also applied (redux, redux-saga, apisauce and reduxsauce) to ease the effort of working as team of 3-4 developers.

 ## Education
 ### Coder School iOS Bootcamp (Swift) - October to December 2015